learn-co-curriculum/pfwtfp-choosing-the-right-enumerable-quiz/README.md

 ## Introduction

 Ruby provides us with a large variety of methods for working with `Arrays`.
-These methods are called [Enumerable]s.
-Enumerables help us do very common operations on `Arrays`: see whether one of the elements matches a test, see whether all of the elements match a test, produce a new `Array` of elements that matched some test, create a new `Array` that's been sorted, etc.
+These methods are called [Enumerable]s. `Enumerable`s help us do very common operations on `Arrays`: see whether one of the elements matches a test, see whether all of the elements match a test, produce a new `Array` of elements that matched some test, create a new `Array` that's been sorted, etc.